TEAS Exam Version 5

 The TEAS is a timed test of 209 minutes.
 The actual test administration time may vary, however.
 For instance, an administration of the test, generally, takes four hours or so to complete.

-To summarize, the TEAS exam version 5 is a standardized test across the different administrations of the test.
+To summarize, the TEAS V is a standardized test across the different administrations of the test.
 Though the score requirements for admission eligibility may differ among different universities and institutions, the test content and other important parameters like duration and question types remain the same across different administrations.
 While preparing for the test, it is essential that you get these vital factors correct, and prepare yourself accordingly.